LaunchCodeEducation/linux/content/configurations/virtualbox/windows-Instructions/index.md

 #### Ready to Install

-We have completed the setup portion of this installation process.
+The setup portion of this installation process has been completed.
 The next step is to begin the actual installation.
-Once you have the Ready to Install window open click the `Install` button.
+Once you have the "Ready to Install" window open click the `Install` button.

 ![virtualbox-wizard-ready-install](pictures/virtualbox-wizard-ready-install-5.png?classes=border)

 #### User Account Control

+{{% notice bonus %}}
 After clicking the `Install` button you should receive a windows notification bringing up a separate User Account Control window.
 This will ask you to allow VirtualBox to make changes to your device.
 We need to select `yes` or the install will fail.
+{{% /notice %}}
 <!-- TODO: Add picture of User Account Control Windows either from phone img or Virtualbox Windows Documentation -->

 #### Windows Security Check